hertzsprung/dissertation/gravityWaves-notes.md

 551.5-NAP
 551.5-MES
 532.51-BAI

+Gravity waves are the primary cause of clear-air turbulence

 - can cause lenticular clouds and rotor clouds
 - large-amplitude GW can create clear air turbulence, aviation hazard